intel/qatlib/README.md

 * 4xxx, 401xx and 402xx (QAT GEN 4 devices)
 * 420xx (QAT GEN 5 devices)

-Earlier generations of QAT devices (e.g. c62x, dh895xxcc, etc.) are not supported.
+Earlier generations of QAT devices (e.g. c6xx, dh895xxcc, etc.) are not supported.
 Please refer to [QATlib User’s Guide](https://intel.github.io/quickassist/qatlib/requirements.html#supported-devices) for more information on supported devices.

 ## Limitations
-* If an error occurs on the host driver (Heartbeat, Uncorrectable error) it will not be communicated to the library.
 * For simplicity, only one configuration file is used by qatlib.
 For guidance on how to use this to allocate resources for processes, please refer to Configuration and Tuning section in [QATlib User’s Guide](https://intel.github.io/quickassist/qatlib/index.html).